I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 - Weather is unpredictable

-While the weather remains unpredictable, you can generally expect a certain amount of rain in the parks in the interior and along the coast and the islands.
+While the weather is slightly unpredictable, you can generally expect some of rain in the parks in the interior and along the coast and the islands.

-Fortunately showers are more likely to come in the afternoons and don’t last for too long.
+Fortunately, showers are most likely to arrive in the afternoons and don’t last for too long.

-Although temperatures are due to start rising, days remain relatively mild and comfortable at around 25 ° C, with nights sometimes reaching 15° C.
+Although temperatures are due to start rising, days are relatively mild and comfortable at around 25 ° C, with nights sometimes dropping to around 15° C.

-Along the coast and islands temperatures remain similar, but can reach 30° C on some days, dropping to around 20° C. Some rains can also be expected.
+Along the coast and islands temperatures are similar, but can reach 30° C on some days, and seldom drop below 20° C at night.
+Some rains can also be expected.

 Tanzania location | Daytime temperatures | Nighttime temperatures |